 First of all, the people using the TSA Pre✓® line don’t all dress like this.
-They usually don’t even know how to go through the checkpoint properly (but they would know if they read our article on that subject).
+They usually don’t even know how to go through the security properly (but they would know not to bring their coffee cups through the checkpoint if they read our article on that subject).
 More importantly, using points for the application fee is a HORRIBLE value.

 The TSA PreCheck enrollment fee is $85.
 If you spend 30,000 IHG points, you’re getting a value of 0.283 cents per point.
-Even for IHG points, which aren’t worth that much, that’s about half of the value they sell points for during a promotion (this year points were on sale for 0.5 cents each).
-Instead of using points for your enrollment fee, you could use those same 30,000 points for a free night in a category 5 IHG hotel, which could be worth over $200.
+Even for IHG points, which aren’t worth that much, that’s about half of the value they sell points for during a promotion (points are currently on sale for 0.5 cents each).
+Instead of using points for your enrollment fee, you could use those same 30,000 points for a free night in an IHG hotel, which could be worth over $200.

 I did a little more searching and found there are other miles and point programs that’ll also let you pay for your TSA Pre✓® enrollment fee with your points.
-In all instances, this redemption is a terrible value:
+In all instances, these redemptions are terrible values:

 - United Airlines – 10,000 MileagePlus Miles